farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

 **Note:** This project is intended for **personal, non-commercial use**.
 Please respect the terms of service of the AI providers (OpenAI, Google).

-## Screenshot / Demo

-**(Insert a screenshot or GIF here showing the extension popup in action!)**

-*   *Example: A GIF showing entering a prompt, selecting a provider/model, generating JSON, and copying it.*

 ## Features

 *   **AI-Powered Generation:** Describe the n8n workflow or node you need in plain text.